locessentials/eng401-business-english-us/unit1/week3/week3-overview.md

 ## Class Activities for the Week

 ### Preparation
-- Read the HBR article ["Is Business Bluffing Ethical?"](https://hbr.org/1968/01/is-business-bluffing-ethical) before our Tuesday class
+- Read the HBR article ["Is Business Bluffing Ethical?"](https://hbr.org/1968/01/is-business-bluffing-ethical) before our first class meeting of the week

 ### Course Period 1 (2 hours)
 - Assignment introduction: Ethics Case Study